jillguardian/my-virtual-tour/README.md

   If resize is set to true, then this field should be specified.
 Otherwise, it's optional.
 * `application.domain.poi.image.preview.quality`: the quality of the preview image.
 Input should range from `0` to `1`, with `1` having the most optimal quality.

+### Maps

+#### Mapbox

+Internally, this web application uses the [Mapbox](http://www.mapbox.com) APIs.
+To use the RESTful map APIs exposed by this application, you must configure the Mapbox access token in the `application.properties` file via the `application.map.mapbox.access-token` key.

 ## References
 * [Maven](https://maven.apache.org)